tucaz/PayPal-NET-SDK/README.md

 }
 ```

+# Running tests

+As of 08/18/2019 all tests are passing.
+However, PayPal sandbox servers are not always in good mood so from time to time it throws some 404 or 503.
+If that happens with you, run the same test a couple more times and it should work.

 # Examples

 Examples can be found inside the `Samples.old` folder as they are migrated.
 Once they are all migrated, they will live in the `Samples` folder.